erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 	Each project that requires or aggregates build information specifies a build.xml file.
 Each build.xml file in Antennae follows the same basic structure: project properties, imports, target overrides, custom targets.
-	It will probably be helpful to have both examples/build*.xml and examples/app2/build*.xml as references when reading the rest of this section.
+	It will probably be helpful to have both tutorial/build*.xml and tutorial/app2/build*.xml as references when reading the rest of this section.

+	Each build.xml file has a name attribute defined at the top in the project element that needs to be unique.
+This allows referring to targets defined in other files.

 project properties
 	The shared build logic relies on an individual project to define pieces that